derbyjs/derby-site/md/faq.md

 ### What is fetch and subscribe?

-Once created Model is empty.
-It means that there is no data in it.
-Before you can use any data from database, you should fill it into Model.
-There are two ways: fetch - just fills Model with some data, subscribe - dynamically binds Model with some data in database, if this data changes in database, data in your Model will be updated.
-You can fetch/subscribe whole collection, particular document, just one field in document.
-There are also ways to fetch/subscribe certain documents with use of Queries.
+A newly created Model has no data in it.
+Before you can use any data from the database, you need to bring it into Model.
+There are two methods: fetch - simply queries the database and loads it into the Model, subscribe - similarly queries the database and loads the data into the Model, but if this data changes in the database, data in your Model will be updated.
+You can fetch/subscribe whole collections, particular documents, or even just one field in a document.

-### How are requests processed?

-Client app router is located above Express router in Connect middleware.
-If request is catched by client app router, client app executes on server, generates html and sends it back to browser with styles and client app js.
-As soon as client app js is uploaded to browser, all next url changes catched by client app router in browser and html generates also there.
-If client app router can not catch request url, request falls down to Express router.
-Client app router has only GET method, Experss app router has all methods.
-Usually Express router is used for uploading files, POST requests, showing errors etc.

 ### What if JavaScript is disabled?